WolfeByte/entra-sonar/README.md

 <img width="1056" height="112" alt="image" src="https://github.com/user-attachments/assets/daa080d4-fff8-4cf9-a8ab-a4e7854f5234" />

+Have you ever needed to track down a Microsoft Entra ID tenant when all you have is a domain name?
+Maybe you already have the tenant ID and want to work backwards to see which domains sit behind it.
+You might also be curious about which identity provider a domain uses, which Microsoft services it ties into, or where the tenant is located with any custom branding included.
+You may even need all of this to function across public, national, and sovereign Microsoft cloud environments.

-Search for Entra tenants using a domain or tenant ID and get information about all verified domains in the tenant including federated IdP information and Microsoft cloud service usage.
-Works across both public, national, and sovereign Microsoft clouds.
+That is exactly what Entra Sonar handles.
+It searches for Entra tenants using a domain or tenant ID and uncovers details about verified domains, federated identity providers, and Microsoft cloud service usage across every Microsoft cloud environment.

 **Site:** [https://entrasonar.com](https://entrasonar.com)

 ## Overview

-Using various search techniques, Entra Sonar will retrieve information about certain aspects of the tenant:
+Entra Sonar uses various search techniques to pull together information about Microsoft Entra ID tenants:

 - **Multi-Cloud Support**: Search and analyse tenants across Public Cloud, US Government, and China 21Vianet environments
-- **Tenant Details**: Provides information about the tenants location, cloud type, IdP
+- **Tenant Details**: Get information about the tenants location, cloud type, and identity provider configuration
-- **Federation Settings**: Identifies which identity provider (IdP) manages authentication for each verified domain (AD FS, Okta, Ping, etc.)
+- **Federation Settings**: See which identity provider manages authentication for each verified domain (Entra, AD FS, Okta, Ping, and others)
-- **Custom Branding**: Displays any images and other customisations made to the sign-in page of the tenant
+- **Custom Branding**: View any images and customisations applied to the tenant's sign-in page
-- **Verified Domains**: Displays the domains that are verified in the tenant
+- **Verified Domains**: Display all domains verified in the tenant
-- **Domain Analysis**:  Performs a scan against each verified domain and attempts to match these to any Microsoft services.
+- **Domain Analysis**: Scan each verified domain and attempt to match them to Microsoft services
-- **Azure AD B2C Detection**: Attempts to identify B2C tenants with a certain degree of accuracy (its flakey).
+- **Azure AD B2C Detection**: Attempt to identify B2C tenants (though this can be a bit hit and miss)

 ## How It Works

 ### Cloud Environment Detection

-Entra Sonar automatically identifies which Microsoft cloud environment hosts a tenant by analysing OpenID configuration endpoints.
-Each cloud environment uses distinct authentication endpoints:
+Entra Sonar automatically identifies which Microsoft cloud environment hosts a tenant by analysing OpenID configuration endpoints.\

+Each Microsoft cloud environment uses distinct authentication endpoints:

 <table>
   <tr>